-With development continuing to snatch up wild and agricultural lands in existing and potential Florida panther range, collaborating with county, state and federal officials, private land owners and other conservation groups to develop sound land-use and smart-growth policies is a high priority.
-We are deeply involved in ensuring that the habitat conservation plan-the legally binding, long-range vision for the permanent protection of the panther and other imperiled species being developed under the Endangered Species Act for fast-growing Collier County-protects and connects substantial acreage of sensitive habitat in perpetuity.
+With development continuing to snatch up wild and agricultural lands in existing and potential Florida panther range, collaborating with county, state and federal officials, private land owners and other conservation groups to develop sound landuse and smart growth policies is a high priority.
+We are now deeply involved in commenting on a habitat conservation plan, a legally binding, long-range vision for the permanent protection of the panther and other imperiled species, being developed under the Endangered Species Act for fast-growing Collier County.

-We are working for land acquisition, conservation easements and restoration of ranch and wild lands that would expand Florida Panther National Wildlife Refuge and other protected areas in the Greater Everglades.
-We are also pursuing the protection and restoration of lands leading to the passageway panthers are using to travel north and cross the Caloosahatchee River.
+We are working for land acquisition, conservation easements and restoration of ranch and wild lands that would expand the Florida Panther National Wildlife Refuge and other areas in the Greater Everglades.
+We are also pursuing the protection and restoration of lands leading to the passageway across the Caloosahatchee River, a route panthers are using to travel northward.

-As a member of the recovery team, we are looking at ways to help panthers expand their range and thrive into the future.
+As a member of the recovery team, we are looking at ways to assist the Florida panther in expanding its range so it can thrive into the future.